Flashchiptutor’s Flash Drive Facts

 This new quick reference feature will save you time and help you spot the most obvious fakes masquerading as Kingston usb flash drives.

-For additional reference information on Kingston usb flash drive counterfeits see http://flashdrivefacts.wordpress.com/ there is a category devoted to Kingston.
+For additional reference information on Kingston usb flash drive counterfeits see https://flashdrivefacts.wordpress.com/ there is a category devoted to Kingston.
 Also see the guide section for a lot of useful information to help you spot a counterfeit and how you can verify if your Kingston usb flash drive serial number is valid.

 In if the seller is offering a usb flash drive that matchs at Kingston you need to exercise care.
 Read those guides.